 The requirement and the levels for highest permitted preservatives are partly harmonised with equivalent requirements in the criteria for Nordic Swan Ecolabel indoor paints and varnishes and for products for indoor use in the criteria for Nordic Swan Ecolabel chemical building products respectively.
 Levels for the highest permitted concentrations of the respective preservatives are partly the same as those that apply to Nordic Swan Ecolabel indoor paints and varnished.
-For all other chemical products for indoor use, the levels are the same as for Nordic Swan Ecolabel building.
+For all other chemical products for indoor use, the levels are the same as for Nordic Swan Ecolabel fillers, which is considered reasonable for a Nordic Swan Ecolabel building.